tazjin/nixery/docs/src/under-the-hood.md

 does not allow uppercase characters, so the Nix code will translate something like `haskellpackages` (lowercased) to the correct attribute name.

+After identifying all contents, Nix uses the `symlinkJoin` function to create a special layer with the "symlink farm" required to let the image function like a normal disk image.

+Nix then returns information about the image contents as well as the location of the special layer to Nixery.

+## 3. Layers are grouped, created, hashed, and persisted

-After identifying all contents, Nix determines the contents of each layer while optimising for the best possible cache efficiency (see the [layering design doc][] for details).
+With the information received from Nix, Nixery determines the contents of each layer while optimising for the best possible cache efficiency (see the [layering design doc][] for details).

-Finally it builds each layer, assembles the image manifest as JSON structure, and yields this manifest back to the web server.
+With the grouped layers, Nixery then begins to create compressed tarballs with all required contents for each layer.
+As these tarballs are being created, they are simultaneously being hashed (as the image manifest must contain the content-hashes of all layers) and persisted to storage.

+Storage can be either a remote [Google Cloud Storage][gcs] bucket, or a local filesystem path.

+During this step, Nixery checks its build cache (see [Caching][]) to determine whether a layer needs to be built or is already cached from a previous build.

 *Note:* While this step is running (which can take some time in the case of large first-time image builds), the registry client is left hanging waiting for